 Finding the Right Web Design Program

-A variety of programs offer you the chance to learn at your own pace, in a style that helps you absorb information effectively.
+A variety of online web design programs offer you the chance to learn at your own pace, in a style that helps you absorb information effectively.
+Pursuing your education online can be advantageous, as this allows you to enroll in colleges and universities around the world without relocating to a physical campus.
 If you like to interact with professors and students in real time, you can select a program that emphasizes real-time Webcasts, video conferences, and chat sessions.
-If you find that you prefer to analyze and experiment with new information, you can enroll in a program that offers tremendous independence.
+If you find that you prefer to analyze and experiment with new information on your own time, you can enroll in a program that offers tremendous independence.